 - Negotiate a potential settlement for you to avoid having to go to court

 - Take your case to court when necessary and present it in front a jury

 - Fulfill other legal requirements, such as filling out paperwork or submitting your case within its deadline

 - Update you when new information arrives and provide legal counsel when you want advice before making a decision

 Our attorneys work diligently to help our clients feel heard because we understand your pain and suffering is real, even if it is not attached to a receipt.

 Complete a Free Case Evaluation form now

-If you have been seriously injured in Ohio and are wondering about what kind of compensation you can expect to receive beyond medical expenses and lost wages then call The Fitch Law Firm today at (855) LAW-OHIO for a free confidential initial case consultation.
+If you have been seriously injured in Ohio and would like to pursue compensation for your pain and suffering, medical expenses, lost wages, and other damages, call the Fitch Law Firm LLC today at (614) 545-3930 for a free consultation.